Risk & Resilience at DCU

 Terms of Reference

-The RAC's Terms of Reference as approved by the Executive in April 2014.
+The RAC's most recent Terms of Reference were approved by the DCU Executive in January 2018.

 Governing Authority Risk Committee (GARC)